pantos-io/research-ethrelay/README.md

 #### Legacy Access Request Rate Exceeded Error
 When running the tests you might run into the following error: `Returned error: legacy access request rate exceeded` or `Returned error: project ID is required`.

-To fix, create an account with [Infura](https://infura.io/register) and create a new Infura project.
+To fix this error, create an account with [Infura](https://infura.io/register) and create a new Infura project.
 Then in file `./constants.js` change the constant `INFURA_ENDPOINT` to the mainnet URL from your Infura project (e.g. `https://mainnet.infura.io/v3/ab050ca78686478a9e9b06dfc4b2f069`).

+#### Wrong Truffle Version
+When running the tests you might run into the following error: `TypeError: param.substring is not a function`.

+To fix this error, make sure the recommended Truffle version is used, i.e. v5.1.29.

 ## How to contribute
 ETH Relay is a research prototype.
 We welcome anyone to contribute.